datacarpentry/astronomy-python/episodes/03-transform.md

 - Select rows and columns from an Astropy `Table`.
 - Use Matplotlib to make a scatter plot.
 - Use Gala to transform coordinates.
-- Make a Pandas `DataFrame` and use a Boolean `Series` to select rows.
+- Make a pandas `DataFrame` and use a Boolean `Series` to select rows.
 - Save a `DataFrame` in an HDF5 file.

 ::::::::::::::::::::::::::::::::::::::::::::::::::